cryptolach/ING/README.md

 algorithm.

-In short, this program will check all possible consecutive subsets of the lineagainst all possible subsets of our query.
+In short, this program will check all possible consecutive subsets of the line against all possible subsets of our query.

-My goal with this program is to implement more complexity to get_score(), allowing us to check a variable number of parts of the line for subsets of our query.
+My goal with this program is to implement more complexity to `get_score()`, allowing us to check a variable number of parts of the line for subsets of our query.